Education in Puerto Rico: Early institutions

+By 1509, Juan Ponce de León had requested aid in the diffusion of basic education from the General Governor of the Indies.
+It is unknown, but likely, that this led to the first school in Puerto Rico.
 The first school in Puerto Rico was the Escuela de Gramática (Grammar School).
 The school was established by Bishop Alonso Manso in 1513, in the area where the Cathedral of San Juan was to be constructed.
 The school was free of charge and the courses taught were art, history, Latin language, literature, philosophy, science and theology.